 - Choose foods with healthy fats such as nuts, seeds, avocado and vegetable oils, including olive and canola oil.

 - Include iron-rich foods for energy and good health.
-Sources include red meat, chicken, turkey, pork, fish, kale, spinach, beans, lentils and fortified breads and cereals.
+Sources include red meat such as lamb, chicken, turkey, pork, fish, kale or collard greens, spinach, beans, lentils and fortified breads and cereals.

 - Help alleviate symptoms of PMS by cutting down on sources of salt, caffeine and added sugars.